sharmachait/javaAndSpring/Saga + Clean + DDD +CQRS/Saga.md

 input ports are typically placed in the **application layer** (sometimes called the service or use case layer), sitting between the domain (business logic) and the external adapters (like controllers, APIs, or UI)
 ##### secondary adaptors
-implement the external dependencies by implementing the output ports
+implement the external dependencies by implementing the output ports output ports are implemented in the infrastructure layers, and used by the domain layer to reach the infrastructure layer, we can swap out the infra if we implement the output ports, quite easily, just would need to change the underlying bean

 **output ports are interfaces defined in the domain layer** that represent the operations the domain needs to perform on external systems or infrastructure (like databases, message queues, or external APIs).
 These interfaces allow the **business logic to remain independent of any specific implementation details** of those external systems